The Law

 The reckless skating law was a compromise version of a proposal that originally included a ban on skating on the sidewalks by any person over age 14.
 Happily for skaters, that provision was removed.
 Nevertheless, city and state politicians were then known to advocate such a ban, including laws proposed in the state legislature.

 Preliminary signs seemed to indicate that the police would active enforce the reckless skating law, along with the various state skating laws.
 Among these signs was a spate of reports of skaters being stopped by police in early August 1996 (including the author of this skate guide) and given warnings that something that they had just done would in the near future warrant a ticket.
-Since then, however, enforcement of skating laws has been intermittent.
+Since then, however, enforcement of skating laws has been intermittent to non-existent.

 But this isn't to say that the police will always ignore your skating infractions.
 Periodic police crackdowns on illegal cycling have occurred, usually at the precinct level but occasionally borough- or city-wide.
 But then beginning about 2011 and continuing into 2015, as the bikelane network expanded and cycling activity increased, this sort of thing has become much more common.
 In some police precincts, it now seems to be near continuous, to the point that cyclists consider it harassment.
 Cyclists from the Village to Central Park have been ticketed for things that back in 2005 would have drawn a yawn from the police.
 So please skate legally as much as possible, and try to be courteous to pedestrians.